petcomputacaoufrgs/danca-das-cadeiras/Readme.md

 /package.json -> contains which packages are installed in this version.

 /package-lock.json -> pretty much the same thing as package.json, but more detailed I think.
-I dont remember, It's been a while since I worked in this, should be easy to google it :b
+I dont remember, It's been a while since I worked in this, should be easy to google it if you need to know :b

 /views -> contains pages, assets and partials folders and .ejs (html) files that represents one full front end page